ashaltu/quran-video-maker-ffmpeg/ROADMAP.md

 ## Testing

-Basic unit tests now cover config loading, timing parsing, recitation utilities, and cache helpers.
+Basic unit tests now cover config loading, timing parsing, recitation utilities, cache helpers, and verse segmentation.
 Remaining work is to expand coverage into video generation and add integration/e2e suites, followed by CI automation for regressions and release packaging.

 ## Core Features (In Progress)